System Wall - Freestanding, Adjustable

 Step 4: Install T-Nuts

 With the plywood facing climbing side down, install the T-nuts in each of their holes.
 Pronged T-nuts will need to be hammered in.
 We recommend having the plywood laid out flat on concrete (with a thin protective barrier) to act as a solid "anvil".
-It will bounce all over the place on a flimsy table.
+It will bounce all over the place on all but the most solid tables.
 If they are screw ins, simply screw each one in place.

 Step 5: Sand all the Edges

 Use the random orbital hand sander to sand smooth all the corners, edges, and any splintering sections of the lumber and plywood.
 This is not absolutely necessary, but will dramatically improve the finished appearance and reduce the likelihood of splinters.

 There are three main frames that need to be assembled here: the kicker, the wall, and the roof.